 Pool covers stretch over the surface of your swimming pool to cover and protect it.
 They are essential for maintaining and extending the life of your pool and pool equipment.
 Pool covers can come in various builds, and it can be overwhelming to decide what cover is the best fit for your needs and budget.

-In this article, I will review the different types of pool covers, their pros, cons, and prices, then help you decide which is best for your swimming pool.
+In this article, I will review the different types of pool covers and their pros, cons, and prices, then help you decide which is best for your swimming pool.
 Let’s get started.

 - Types of pool covers include the standard tarp, mesh, solid vinyl, automatic, and solar covers.

 - Automatic covers are the most expensive option, while solar and tarp covers are the more economical.

 - The pool cover you get depends on the region you live in, the size of your pool, your budget, and your surroundings.

 Standard Tarp Covers

 A relatively common and readily available option, tarp covers are easily one of the most affordable pool cover options.
 They serve the basic functions of keeping debris, leaves, and sunlight off your pool and preserving your water’s health and chemical balance.
 It’s best suited for pool owners with large outdoor pools looking to spend as little as possible on a pool cover.
 Tarp covers have a lifespan of 4 – 7 years if properly maintained.
 Prices can range from $70 – $500 depending on the size and quality of the tarp.